reneang17/endofkamma/README.md

 **Please Note:**
 This project is created and maintained with the intent to facilitate access to these texts in the spirit of free sharing and non-commercial distribution.
 Any use of these materials should strictly adhere to the principles outlined by the respective Creative Commons license.

-## About the license of the material in the links to [http://www.ratanagiri.org.uk](http://www.ratanagiri.org.uk)

 **Commitment to Free Distribution:**